-When out and about visiting some London orchards last week, I stuck my fingers deep into a thick layer of mulch we’d applied last winter; it was cool and moist and riddled with fungal mycelium.
+When out and about visiting some London orchards, I stuck my fingers deep into a thick layer of mulch we’d applied in the winter; it was cool and moist and riddled with fungal mycelium.
 I assumed that the group had recently watered, but when I asked them, they sheepishly admitted that they hadn’t watered for weeks!
 The mulch was clearly doing its job.

-Root inoculation with mycorrhizal dips should also help to speed up the process of establishment as the network of fungal hyphae stretch far and wide, penetrating pore spaces too fine for the finest of root tips and transporting water back to the host tree (although the scientific literature is still unclear on the benefits of this myco-inoculation, small scale experiments seem to show clear results).
+Root inoculation with mycorrhizal dips should also help to speed up the process of establishment as the network of fungal hyphae stretch far and wide, penetrating pore spaces too fine for the finest of root tips and transporting water back to the host tree.
+Although the scientific literature is still unclear on the benefits of this myco-inoculation, small scale experiments seem to show clear results.

-In order to get the maximum tree benefit for your effort, ensure you pour the water slowly to allow penetration, and focus where the most of the absorbing roots can be found.
-Forest, ornamental and fruit trees tend to distribute their roots in a wide circle with the ‘feeder’ roots occupying a ‘drip zone’ – an area beyond the leaf canopy to which rain is deposited from the foliage above.
+In order to get the maximum benefit for your effort, ensure you pour the water slowly to allow penetration, and focus where the most of the absorbing roots can be found.
+Forest, ornamental and fruit trees tend to distribute their roots in a wide circle, with the ‘feeder’ roots occupying a ‘drip zone’ – an area beyond the leaf canopy to which rain is deposited from the foliage above.
 Focus water and feed here.
-Watering in the cooler evenings will ensure optimum uptake.
+Watering in the cooler evenings will also ensure optimum uptake.

-All too often watering gets neglected as moving around large volumes can be hard, sweaty work in the sun and people don’t fully appreciate the needs of young trees.
+All too often watering gets neglected, as moving around large volumes can be hard, sweaty work in the sun and people don’t fully appreciate the needs of young trees.
 Finding ways to make this less of a slog can make all the difference.

 One great little invention is the H2go; an 80l water bag designed to sit in a wheel barrow where it can be filled up and emptied through a spout by simply tilting the barrow forward.
 That’s up to four trees in one journey.
 Using a couple these, two people could water a whole orchard sufficiently in little time.